Back to all guides

 A one-minute spread is not a rushed page.
 It is a small way into the page.

-A one-minute spread has three parts: one tool, one small container, and one sentence or mark.
-If you reach for more supplies, the minute is already turning into setup.
+A one-minute spread has three parts: one ready kit, one small container, and one sentence or mark.
+A kit can be a pen by itself, a pen plus one memo or sticky note, or a pen plus one desk scrap and a ready adhesive tab.
+If you start searching for extras, the minute is already turning into setup.

 The 60-second rule